View a printable version of the full handbook through the link below.

 NBME Practice Vouchers (screenshot dates or email back)

 Students will receive two (2) vouchers for the NBME Practice tests.
-These are optional for competition.
 However, because we do pay for each of these vouchers we need a record of when they were completed.
 Please send the date of completion to the Overall Clerkship Coordinator.
-If you have not used, or do not intend on using these vouchers, please notify the Overall Clerkship Coordinator of this.
 The Overall Clerkship Coordinator will make a note of this in their records.

 Mid-Rotation Feedback Evaluation (O2)